Published on October 26th, 2015 | by Kate Albert Ward1

 As you may already know, the Sumatran tiger cub, Dumai, born about two months ago at the Point Defiance Zoo has recently been joined by a Malayan tiger cub named Berani.
 Dumai and Berani were born without siblings though tigers usually have two or three in a litter.
 Raising them together is beneficial to their health and wellbeing.
 Their survival is critical because both Sumatran and Malayan tigers are endangered species.

 What this costume says about you: You are playful and garner the attention and admiration of others without even trying.
 You have an affinity for classic Americana, and will not hesitate to use a singular point of entry to tell someone everything you know on a specific subject.
 Family and friendship are very important to you, so you are always on the lookout for costume themes that can be worn as a pair or in a group.
 You are a disappearing breed and we need more like you in the world.

-How and Where to Wear It:
+How to Wear It: